Laravel vs Symfony: Which Is the Best PHP Framework for Enterprise Development?

-Doctrine's mapper pattern creates a very clear division between the database schema and the logical functioning of the application in contrast to Eloquent, which is capable, by default, of creating uncomfortably close ties between the schema and the application.
+Doctrine's mapper pattern creates a very clear division between the database schema and the logical functioning of the application.
+By contrast, Eloquent can often create uncomfortably close ties between the schema and the application.

 However, Doctrine requires the creation of a repository function for each call it makes.
-Those can quickly mount up in more complex applications, making code governance potentially a greater burden than with Eloquent.
+These can quickly mount up in more complex applications, making code governance potentially a greater burden than with Eloquent.

 Though developers are more likely to have experience with the default packages of either framework, both Eloquent and Doctrine can be used in either Laravel or Symfony as needed.

-Comparing Symfony vs Laravel, the latter has a powerful additional tool for requests.
+When considering Symfony vs Laravel, it's worth considering that the latter has a powerful additional tool for requests.
 Query Builder lacks the model integrity of Eloquent, as well as many of its most useful features, such as relationship handling, mutators, accessors and automated timestamping, among many others.
 However, it comes with a distinctive speed advantage in making CRUD requests and transactions.